chelseaisaac/torchtitan-runai-distributed/README.md

 ```

 ### Create a PVC in Run:ai
 A Persistent Volume Claim (PVC) is a request for dedicated storage that allows your data to persist beyond the lifecycle of a pod.
 It ensures that the data remains accessible to containers even after the pod is terminated.
-To learn more about PVC's and how to set them up, read the [DGXC Sprint Guide](https://docs.nvidia.com/dgx-cloud/run-ai/latest/user-guide.html#pvc).
+To learn more about PVC's and how to set them up, read the [Run:ai on DGX Cloud Guide](https://docs.nvidia.com/dgx-cloud/run-ai/latest/user-guide.html#pvc).

 <img width="373" alt="Screenshot 2025-02-25 at 10 08 01 AM" src="https://github.com/user-attachments/assets/2111fb2a-3565-4276-8702-9c18abdc635f" />